These flaky, buttery Savory Swiss Cheese and Thyme Scones feature subtle nuttiness from Swiss cheese that's accentuated with a hint of thyme.

 - Whisk together the flour, baking powder, salt, and thyme in a large bowl.

-- Use a fork to mix in the cream and then the milk until the dough comes together; knead it a couple times with your hands.
-(The dough should come together, but not be too wet; if the dough is still too crumbly, you can add milk a little at a time until it comes together.)
+- Mix in the scallion.
+Use a fork to mix in the cream and then the milk until the dough comes together; knead it a couple times with your hands.
+(The dough should come together, but not be too wet.
+If the dough is still too crumbly, you can add milk a little at a time until it comes together.)

 - Shape the dough into a ball, then flatten it into a disk; wrap it in plastic wrap and chill 10 minutes in the freezer.
 (Or chill it in the fridge a couple hours or overnight.)

 - Turn the dough out onto a lightly floured surface.
 Roll or press the dough out to a circle about 7 to 8 inches in diameter and ¾ inch thick.
-Use a floured 2½ inch round cookie cutter to stamp out the scones, then gather up the dough scraps and repeat as necessary (you should get about 8 to 10 scones).
+Use a floured 2 ½ inch round cookie cutter to stamp out the scones, then gather up the dough scraps and repeat as necessary (you should get 8 to 10 scones).

 - Transfer the scones to the prepared baking sheet, lightly brush the tops with a little milk and sprinkle on the remaining ⅓ of the shredded cheese.